• Skip to primary navigation

 Oven-baked cod

-• It’s covered with a spicy, garlicky tomato sauce that pairs beautifully with the marinated fish.
+• It's covered with a spicy sauce that is packed with the flavour of tomatoes, which pairs beautifully with the marinated fish.

-• It’s so quick to make it’s almost like having a ready-meal from the supermarket, but because you’ve made it yourself, you know exactly what’s gone in to it.
+• This oven-baked cod is so quick to make it's almost like having a ready meal from the supermarket, but because you've made it yourself, you know exactly what's gone into it.

-Start to finish, you can have this dish on the table in just over half an hour.
-That’s what I call fast food.
-It’s just a matter of multi-tasking!
+From start to finish, you can have this Mediterranean cod on the table in just over half an hour.
+That's what I call fast food.
+It's just a matter of multi-tasking!

 • Get the fish into the marinade.